 - 1/4 tsp pure almond extract

-- Preheat the oven to 325°F. Spritz a 9 x 5 x 4 inch loaf pan with baking spray or butter and flour.
-Sift together the flour, pudding mix, cocoa, salt, baking powder and baking soda.
+- Preheat the oven to 325°F. Move the rack to the bottom third of the oven.
+Spritz a 10×5 inch loaf pan with baking spray or butter and flour.
 Set aside.

-- After all of the ingredients are added, increase the mixer speed and beat just until fully combined.
+- After all ingredients are added increase the mixer speed and beat just until fully combined.
 The batter will be stiff.

-- Move the oven rack to the bottom 1/3 of the oven.
-Bake for 1 hour 20-25 minutes or until a cake tester inserted into the center comes back with moist crumbs.
+- Bake for 1 hour 20-25 minutes or until a cake tester inserted into the center shows moist crumbs.

-- Cool completely.
+- Cool in pan for 20 minutes then remove to a cooling rack to cool completely.
 Wrap tightly and store overnight.
 [The flavor of the cake intensifies after resting]

-- To make the glaze, melt the milk chocolate chips and heavy cream in the microwave on 50% power stopping to stir every 20 seconds.
-Repeat until smooth, then mix in the corn syrup and almond extract.
-Drizzle over the cooled cake.
+- Glaze: Melt the milk chocolate chips and heavy cream in the microwave on 50% power stopping to stir every 20 seconds.
+Repeat until smooth then mix in corn syrup and almond extract.
+Stir until combined.